anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/07-file-and-directory-properties.md

 In operating systems like Windows, right-clicking on a file or folder displays its properties, such as type, size, location, and owner.
 In Linux, we rely on commands like `ls -l` to obtain this information in a structured format.

 #### **Properties Breakdown**
-When you run the `ls -l` command, the output provides multiple columns of information:
+When you run the `ls -l` command (or its variations like `ls -lt`), the output provides multiple columns of information:

 1. **File Type and Permissions**: The first column indicates the type and permissions of a file or directory.
    - **`d`**: Directory
    - **`-`**: Regular file